fempar/fempar/README.md

 ## Software design

-For those who are interested on the design and rationale behind the software abstractions in FEMPAR, a very through presentation is available at:
+For those who are interested on the design and rationale behind the mathematically-supported software abstractions in FEMPAR, a very through presentation is available at the following reference:

-Santiago Badia, Alberto F. Martín and Javier Principe.
+Santiago Badia, Alberto F. Martín and Javier Principe. \
-FEMPAR: An object-oriented parallel finite element framework.
+FEMPAR: An object-oriented parallel finite element framework. \
-Archives of Computational Methods in Engineering 25, 2 (2018), 195–271.
+*Archives of Computational Methods in Engineering* 25, 2 (2018), 195–271. \
 [[ArXiv link]](https://arxiv.org/abs/1708.01773) [[DOI]](https://link.springer.com/article/10.1007%2Fs11831-017-9244-1)

 ## Links